Introduction

 • 500+ pre-built integrations — Slack, GitHub, Google Sheets, Notion, Salesforce, and more

-• Multi-tenant by design — organizations, workspaces, and per-user connection scoping
+• Precise scoping — organizations, workspaces, end users, aliases, partials, and per-user connection strategies

 Core Concepts